-- --Confront the dreaded speech anxiety and raise your comfort level - --Improve your vocal delivery, articulation, poise and physical animation - --Logically reorganize your thoughts to motivate and persuade - --Edit yourself to adapt to the 'clock', using fewer words/better words - --Creatively impart information to engage your audience - --Use visuals sparingly and effectively - --Persuasively support your point of view through in-class dialogue - --Convey your passion on a subject to avoid the 'wooden syndrome' - --Answer audience questions and address relevant issues in a variety of situations - --Speak up in random impromptu situations on issues of the day - --Understand and critique presentations as an audience member - --Recognize how business (and other) leaders react and respond to issues - --Be aware that everything you say and do may be 'on the record' - --Stop rambling and start connecting every time you speak and communicate Course specifics: You will be called upon to deliver several different types of presentations during the semester.
-You will be required to provide a hard copy of each assignment to be turned in, even if you don't present on a particular day.
+- --Confront the dreaded speech anxiety and raise your comfort level - --Improve your vocal delivery, articulation, poise and physical animation - --Logically reorganize your thoughts to motivate and persuade - --Edit yourself to adapt to the 'clock', using fewer words/better words - --Creatively impart information to engage your audience - --Persuasively support your point of view through in-class dialogue - --Convey your passion on a subject to avoid the 'wooden syndrome' - --Answer audience questions and address relevant issues in a variety of situations - --Speak up in random impromptu situations on issues of the day - --Recognize how business (and other) leaders react and respond to issues - --Be aware that everything you say and do may be 'on the record' - --Stop rambling and start connecting every time you speak and communicate

+Course specifics: You will be called upon to deliver several different types of presentations during the semester.
+You will be required to email a hard copy of most assignments, even if you don't present on a particular day.
 At times you will also be asked to critique others' presentations and are asked to be fair-minded in your assessments.
-In most classes you will also participate in a segment entitled "Newsworthy/Cringeworthy"-bringing examples discussing visible public speakers who have made a positive or negative impression on you in any type of communication.
+In many classes you will also participate in a segment entitled "Newsworthy/Cringeworthy"-discussing examples of people or groups who have made a positive or negative impression on you in any type of communication.
 You should come prepared and actively engage in discussion.
 There will also be random "Lightning Rounds" of impromptu mini-speeches on topics of the day.
 There is no right or wrong here--just your observations and opinions.
-These portions of class will be factored into your final grade; everyone is highly encouraged to actively participate.
+These portions of class will be factored into your final grade; you are highly encouraged to actively participate.

 Special note: There is no required textbook for this class.
-Therefore, it is imperative that you take complete notes in class every week in handwritten form in a notebook rather than electronically in any form.
-(Exception: You will be allowed to use laptops and tablets when you prepare for group presentations, which we will discuss.)
+Therefore, it is imperative that you take complete notes in each class in handwritten form in a notebook rather than electronically in any form.
 Studies have shown that you will have a better retention keeping a written record.
 Many topics will be covered at a fairly rapid pace.
 Your attendance is mandatory.
 If you absolutely cannot attend, you must let me know immediately as it may impact your overall grade.
 It is your responsibility to seek out a classmate regarding material covered that day.
 You must still turn in all assignments by the designated deadline, even if you are unable to attend class for a specific reason.
 Any missed deadline will be reflected in your grade for that project.

 Grades: For most assignments you will receive a letter grade: A(excellent), B(very good), C(average), D(poor), F (automatic for any incomplete assignments).
 Your grades are based upon many factors: mandatory attendance, active participation, periodic written quizzes and understanding of material, personal development & oral delivery, originality and creativity, and overall improvement.
 The last factor is very important: you are encouraged to make every effort to try during the various projects.
 Personal progress is important and will be noted.
 In some isolated cases you will receive a 'complete' for an assignment; I will be very clear up front about grade expectations during each project.
 You will receive each grade in a timely fashion.
 Mid-term and final exam presentations will be more heavily weighed.

-A few last words: Some straight-forward rules that will make it easier for everyone: --Be on time and complete all assignments on time; lateness will not be tolerated. --Be original.
+A few last words: Some straight-forward rules that will make it easier for everyone:

+--Be on time and complete all assignments on time; lateness will not be tolerated.

+--Keep your video on during class time to engage & participate.

+--Be original.
 Be ethical.
 Be honest.
 Always.